 What is Program Trading?

-Program Trading, also known as system trading, is done by machines using the programs or algorithms by the set strategies to effectively, and efficiently trading in the market without the human intervention, and generally used by large investors, fund houses, and hedge funds for large volumes.
+Program trading, also known as system trading, is done by machines using the programs or algorithms by the set strategies to effectively and efficiently trade in the market without human intervention.
+Large investors, fund houses, and generally used by large investors, fund houses, and hedge funds large volumes.

 How Does it Work?

-For executing a program trading, few algorithms are set, for example, selling stocks in a portfolio if the stock valuation crosses 10% of the overall portfolio value.
-Once the algorithms are set, the software used for contracting securities in the market places orders as mentioned in the program, if the required conditions meet.
-In this way, without external support, the applications keep running and executing orders on their own.
+A few algorithms are set for executing a program trading, such as selling stocks in a portfolio if the stock valuation crosses 10% of the overall portfolio value.
+Once the algorithms are set, the software contracting securities in the market places orders as mentioned in the program if the required conditions meet.
+This way, the applications keep running and executing orders independently without external support.

 Types of Program Trading